top of page

 What is the treatment for hand-foot syndrome?

-Until recently, the only treatment shown to be of any benefit for hand-foot syndrome was stopping chemotherapy treatment, waiting until the reaction has improved and recommencing therapy at a lower dose and/or frequency or switching to a different type of chemotherapy drug.
+Until recently, the only treatment shown to be of any benefit for hand-foot syndrome was stopping chemotherapy treatment, waiting until the reaction had improved and recommencing therapy at a lower dose and/or frequency or switching to a different type of chemotherapy drug.
 However, many patients worry that taking a treatment break or changing treatment, can make the cancer treatment less effective, and so many patients prefer to adopt a strategy based on symptom control.

 If there’s swelling or inflammation, topical steroid creams may be prescribed.
 Moisturisers are recommended for dryness and creams containing urea can help get rid of rough skin.
 Pain medications may also be prescribed to treat the pain.